Along the Terrace of the Lions in Delos

 Nature vs. Culture: Old trees interlaced among the ruins in Preah Khan

-The Bayon was so big that we all decided to take photos aboard the tuk-tuk, revisit the place the following day, and head back to the hotel instead.
+The Bayon was so big that we all decided to just take a few photos aboard the tuk-tuk, revisit the place the following day and head back to the hotel instead.
 Not after we passed by a memorial for people who died in the ‘killing fields’ during the Pol Pot regime.

 If there’s a compelling reason to return to Siam Reap, it would be those massage parlors.
 Not only were the massages ridiculously cheap -as low as $1.50 for an hour-long foot massage- but they also served as the perfect way to end your very, very tiring day inside the ancient complex.